Nature Wise

 09 July | Nature-based solutions at work Read More »

-The creation of a biodiversity and wellbeing garden, designed to acknowledge the lengthy industrial heritage of the site and also to restore the area to a bio-productive space; introducing nesting boxes, bee hives, planters filled with pollinator friendly flowers, two ponds and a canopy with a green roof.
+The idea was to create a biodiversity and well-being garden, designed to acknowledge the lengthy industrial heritage of the site and also to restore the area to a bio-productive space by introducing nesting boxes, bee hives, planters filled with pollinator friendly flowers, two ponds and a canopy with a green roof.

-We see the garden as a multi-faceted tool for sustainability, it:
+The garden was developed as a multi-faceted tool for sustainability, it:

 • Gives nature a place to thrive